Siggeaxe/Do-we-need-more-bikes/README.md

 Feature selection was then carried out to determine the features to include in the model.
 The correlation with bike demand was examined, utilizing the chi-squared test for categorical values and the one-way ANOVA test for numerical features.

 Following feature selection, a random forest classifier was trained on the training data split of the dataset using the scikit-learn library.
 A hyperparameter study was undertaken to identify optimal parameters.
 This study involved a grid search of max_features and min_samples_leaf, with evaluation performed using a 5-fold stratified cross-validation.
 The F1-score metric was employed due to the dataset's significant imbalance.

+During the evaluation of the production dataset, received after the submission of the project, the random forest model demonstrated the following performance
+- Accuracy: 0.912
+- F1-score: 0.729